Definition, Etiology, PathogenesisTop

-2. Stop the exposure to the suspected antigen (eg, stop the infusion of a drug or blood transfusion).
+2. Stop exposure to the suspected antigen (eg, stop infusion of a drug or blood transfusion).

 3. Administer epinephrine as soon as possible once anaphylaxis is recognized:

 1) In patients with a history of anaphylaxis who carry an epinephrine autoinjector, immediately administer 1 dose of IM epinephrine in the lateral thigh in case of even minor symptoms suggestive of anaphylaxis.

-2) In patients without cardiac arrest, administer IM epinephrine in the lateral thigh in a dose 0.01 mg/kg of a 1:1000 (1 mg/mL) solution to a maximum of 0.5 mg in adults (0.3 mg in children).
+2) In patients without cardiac arrest, administer IM epinephrine in the lateral thigh in a dose of 0.01 mg/kg of a 1:1000 (1 mg/mL) solution to a maximum of 0.5 mg in adults (0.3 mg in children).

 Record the time of injection and repeat in 5 to 15 minutes as necessary.
 Most patients respond to 1 to 2 doses.
-Patients who do not respond to an IM injection of epinephrine and fluid resuscitation (shock is imminent or has already developed) should receive epinephrine in a slow IV infusion; the dose should be titrated on the basis of the effect of treatment on blood pressures assessed using continuous noninvasive monitoring.
-In adults, the starting dose is 2 to 10 microg/min in an IV infusion (0.1 mg/mL, 1:10,000 solution contains 100 microg/mL or 1000 microg in a 10 mL syringe).
+Patients who do not respond to an IM injection of epinephrine and fluid resuscitation (shock is imminent or has already developed) should receive epinephrine in a slow IV infusion; the dose should be titrated on the basis of the effect of treatment on blood pressure assessed using continuous noninvasive monitoring.
+In adults the starting dose is 2 to 10 microg/min in an IV infusion (0.1 mg/mL; 1:10,000 solution contains 100 microg/mL or 1000 microg in a 10 mL syringe).

 4. Place the patient on the back, or in a different position of comfort and safety if there is respiratory distress or vomiting, and elevate the lower extremities, as this may be helpful in the management of hypotension.
 Do not let the patient sit or stand up suddenly or be placed in an upright position.

 5. Administer oxygen 6 to 8 L/min via a face mask.
 This is indicated in patients in whom it was necessary to administer several doses of epinephrine, patients with respiratory distress, signs and symptoms of myocardial ischemia, or chronic diseases of the respiratory system.

 6. Establish peripheral IV access with 2 large-bore needles (optimally ≥1.6-1.8 mm [14-16 gauge]) and use infusion kits allowing for rapid fluid administration.

-8. Monitor blood pressure and, depending on the clinical situation, also electrocardiography (ECG), oxygen saturaion (SpO2), or arterial blood gases.
+8. Monitor blood pressure and, depending on the clinical situation, also electrocardiography (ECG), oxygen saturation (SpO2), or arterial blood gases.